 Salazar Umaña enjoyed what at the time appeared to be a series legitimate business successes prior to being linked to drug trafficking.
 In 1990, he launched a small investment brokerage, shortly followed by five other firms including a hotel chain, transportation firm, livestock company and transportation business.

 Alongside local business figures Juan Umaña Samayoa and Roberto Herrera, Salazar is suspected of founding the Texis Cartel during this period.
 According to a report by El Faro, the group began running contraband through the mountainous northwest region that connects El Salvador with Honduras, prior to the early 1990s.
 Salvadoran authorities have been investigating the group since at least 2000.
-In 2001, the United States DEA mentioned Salazar Umaña as a suspected drug trafficker and money launderer and in 2014, the US Treasury Department put him on its "Kingpin" list of suspected money launderers.
+In 2001, the United States DEA mentioned Salazar Umaña as a suspected drug trafficker and money launderer.
+In 2014, the US Treasury Department put him on its "Kingpin List" of suspected money launderers.
+In April 2017, however, the Treasury Department reversed its decision and took him off the list, although the department has said it may bring other legal actions against him in the future.

 Chepe Diablo Factbox